hexydec/torque/readme.txt

 * More Javascript minification options
 * Improved overview metrics
 * Console stats now only show for the admin who set the setting
-* Removed support for HTTP/2.0 Push, as it is deprecated with HTTP/3.0, only preload is now supported
+* Removed support for HTTP/2.0 Push, as it is deprecated with HTTP/3.0, only preload is now suppoorted
 * Reworked Content Security Policy manager to gather violations and recommend settings
 * Lots of bug fixes
 * Syntax improvements